alco-company/mortimer-bellis/WORKLOG.md

 - make resource_class chip into the authorization/setting model
 - watch out for resouces w/o settings!
 - set title for settings
+- fix translations for settings + new button on Edge

 ### 18/8/2025